 Annecy is often referred to as Venice of the Alps.
 This historic town is situated on either side of the banks of the River Thiou.
 Similar to Venice, different sized bridges cross the canals of Annecy linking picturesque quays with narrow cobblestoned passageways and streets.

-We recommend you discover the historic centre of Annecy France by taking this private walking tour.
-For more information, click here
+To get the most out of your visit to the historic centre of Annecy, we recommend you take this private walking tour.
+For more information, click here.

 To be honest, Annecy is one of the most photogenic places I have visited.
 The combination of quaint streets with charming pastel and earth toned buildings, vivid flower boxes and jade water is captivating.